A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Technical Proofs in Section

+{To prove the remaining part of the conclusion, we note that $\tau_j$ can only be updated in the successful iteration of AAS and it increases by a factor of $\gamma_3$ when updated.
+Recall that $T_3$ is the total number of updating counts for $\tau_j$.
+Then according to the first part of the conclusion, $\tau_j$ will not be updated once

-holds, which is the condition of the lemma. \end{proof} Now, we analyze the initial iterate in AAS, which is also the re-initialized iterate returned by SAS. \begin{theorem} Let $\bar{\x}_0$ be the initial iterate in AAS of Algorithm \ref{Algorithm:Framework}, then we have
+which means that $T_3$ is the least integer that makes the inequality above hold and thus the conclusion follows.} \end{proof} Now, we analyze the initial iterate in AAS, which is also the re-initialized iterate returned by SAS. \begin{theorem} Let $\bar{\x}_0$ be the initial iterate in AAS of Algorithm \ref{Algorithm:Framework}, then by letting $\hat{\sigma}_1:=\max\left\{\bar{\sigma}_1, \frac{L_p}{(p-1)!} \right\}$ we have that